-This course is taken for academic credit.
-Students will earn an A, B, C, D, F, or W. Advanced harmony voice leading, score analysis and writing of more advanced tonal harmony including chromaticism and extended-tertian structures.
+(3-3-0) This course is taken for academic credit.
+(Prerequisite: MUSI 1312, 1117 and 1115 with grades of C or higher) Students will earn an A, B, C, D, F, or W. Advanced harmony voice leading, score analysis and writing of more advanced tonal harmony including chromaticism and extended-tertian structures.
 Optional correlated study at the keyboard.